 - The files are organized by variable, listed at the end of each link.
 Click on the variable you are interested in.

 - Click on the Download Options button.
 At this point, if you have not logged into the Climate Data Gateway you can do so now.
 If you have not registered before,

 registration is free and quick.

-(Alternatively, search on this page for the following string "b.e11.B20TRLENS_RCP85.f09_g16".)
+and click on the Apply Filters box.
 Once you have identified a file that you would like to download, click on the

 check box to the left of the file name.
 Note that you can select multiple files on this page at once.
 When you are finished selecting files, scroll to the top (or bottom)

 of the page and click on the Download Options for Selection box.

 - Choose the download method that you would prefer.